wazuh/wazuh-documentation/source/getting-started/index.rst

 Wazuh is a free and open source security platform used for threat prevention, detection, and response.
 It protects workloads across on-premises, virtualized, containerized, and cloud-based environments.

-With Wazuh you get a high-performance host-based intrusion detection system (HIDS) that helps organizations and individuals to protect their data assets against security threats.
+With Wazuh, you get a high-performance host-based intrusion detection system (HIDS) that helps organizations and individuals to protect their data assets against security threats.
 It is widely used by thousands of organizations worldwide, from small businesses to large enterprises.

-You can also try `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS).
-Where no dedicated hardware is required, and you can work efficiently within a ready-to-use cloud environment.
+You can also try `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) where no dedicated hardware is required, and you can work efficiently within a ready-to-use cloud environment.

 Community and support